laracraft-tech/laravel-dynamic-model/readme.md

 Laravel Dynamic Model provides you with a model which can handle multiple database tables.

-**Warning**: this is only a good approach if you really know what your doing and you have no other option!
+**Warning**: this is only a good approach if you really know what you're doing and you have no other option!

 ## Installation